-News: Foster + Partners has announced its resignation from a major expansion and modernisation of the Pushkin Museum of Fine Arts in Moscow, following a row about the firm's involvement in the project.
+News: Foster + Partners has announced its resignation from a major expansion and modernisation of the Pushkin Museum of Fine Arts, following a row with Moscow's chief architect Sergey Kuznetsov about the firm's involvement in the project.

 A statement released this week by Foster + Partners reveals that it had walked away from the £430 million project two months ago.
-The announcement was prompted by comments from Moscow's chief architect Sergei Kuznetsov, seemingly unaware of the resignation, who gave an ultimatum for the firm's founder to take a more active role in the development and visit the city within the next month.
+The announcement was prompted by comments from Kuznetsov, seemingly unaware of the resignation, who gave an ultimatum for the firm's founder to take a more active role in the development and visit the city within the next month.

 "If Sir Foster, for one reason or another, refuses to participate further in the work, then, most likely, a competition will be held to choose another team, possibly of Western architects," Kuznetsov told journalists.